-Boston Medical Center Health System’s Health Equity Accelerator was created in 2021 to pioneer a new approach for advancing health equity, addressing limitations in traditional methodologies.
-To better understand and mitigate drivers of racial inequities, the Accelerator challenges conventional thinking by re-evaluating conclusions derived from standard statistical analyses and incorporating insights from data subjects and community partners to provide context and clarity.
-With focused, multidisciplinary teams, the Accelerator is designed to be dynamic, innovative, and action-oriented, breaking from convention to drive meaningful change.
+Boston Medical Center Health System’s Accelerator was created in 2021 to pioneer a new approach for advancing health outcomes, addressing limitations in traditional methodologies.
+To better understand and mitigate drivers of social, economic, and health inequities, the Accelerator challenges conventional thinking by re-evaluating conclusions derived from standard statistical analyses and incorporating insights from data subjects and community partners to provide context and clarity.
+With focused, multidisciplinary teams, the Accelerator is designed to be dynamic, innovative, and action-oriented, breaking from convention to drive meaningful change to improve health outcomes.
 It is guided by principles of transformation, accountability, and outcomes, emphasizing a bias toward swift action and results.

-- Transform – scale infrastructure to enable equity-focused programming and partnerships;
+- Transform - scale infrastructure to enable innovative, focused, programming and partnerships.

-- Deliver – continue to scale equity-focused clinical programs such as cancer screenings, outcome improvement programs for perinatal patients, and Achieving Equity in Diabetes (AcED);
+- Deliver - continue to scale focused clinical programs such as cancer screenings, outcomes improvement programs for perinatal patients, and achieving improved outcomes in Diabetes (AcHTD) and other clinical entities.

-- Elevate – scale our national impact (e.g., through expanding BMC’s health equity research portfolio, securing new external funding, etc.).
+- Elevate - scale our national impact through expanding BMC’s research portfolio and securing new external funding.

-BMCHS is seeking a strategic, collaborative and equity-driven Vice President to lead the Health Equity Accelerator.
-The Vice President will bring a rare combination of clinical training, business sophistication, community insights, and leadership experience, and apply these skills toward advancing the Accelerator mission.
+BMCHS is seeking a strategic and collaborative Vice President to lead the Accelerator.
+The Vice President will bring a rare combination of clinical training, business sophistication, operations acumen, community insights, and leadership experience, to drive the work of the Accelerator forward.
+This role will be responsible for:

-- Catalyzing how we transform BMCHS as both a clinical care provider and a payer in order to address health equity gaps.
+- Catalyzing how we transform BMCHS as both a clinical care provider and a payer in order to improve health outcomes across our community.

 - Partnering with all Accelerator workgroups to support the development and execution of their annual goals, with a keen focus on sustainability and scalability of initiatives.

-- Progressing the health equity centered hospital incentive work to ensure capture of full annual amount.
+- Progressing the hospital health incentive work to ensure capture of full annual amount.

-- Collaborating with senior leadership to advance the impact of the Health Equity Accelerator and share best practices for advancing health equity across the system.
+- Collaborating with senior leadership to advance the impact of the Accelerator and share best practices for advancing an organizational transformation to achieve improved health outcomes in our community.

-- Building health equity champions throughout the system as a health equity leader and thought partner.
+- Building accelerated, improved, health outcomes throughout the system as a health leader and thought partner.

-- Innovating 'status quo' practices and programs to advance racial health equity and eliminate gaps in life expectancy and quality of life among different races and ethnicities.
+- Innovating beyond ‘status quo’ practices and programs to eliminate health differences and gaps in life expectancy / quality of life.

-- Elevating equity work across the system and externally by developing and delivering a crisp narrative around the work and vision of the Accelerator; leveraging this narrative for fundraising.
+- Elevating accelerated, accountable, and measurable improved health outcomes across the system and externally by developing and delivering a crisp narrative around the work and vision of the Accelerator; leveraging this narrative for fundraising.

 - Developing, applying and socializing the business investment framework for new initiatives.

-- Medical degree strongly preferred; otherwise, Master's degree in healthcare administration, business administration, or a related field required.
+- Medical degree preferred; or master’s degree in healthcare administration, business administration, or a related field required.

 - Strong business acumen, financial management skills, and experience managing budgets, contracts, and grants.